Syeda-Noor-e-Sehar-Ali/Gradient-descent-from-scratch-in-python/README.md

 # Gradient-descent-from-scratch-in-python
-In this code we have implemented gradient descent from scratch in python language
+In this code we have implemented gradient descent from scratch in python language.Start with initial values for the parameters (weights).
+Calculate predicted values using the current parameters.
+Evaluate how far off the predictions are from actual values.
+Determine the direction and rate of change needed to minimize the cost.
+Adjust parameters in the direction opposite to the gradients, using a learning rate.
+Repeat the process until the cost function converges.